20excal07/RB2TrackPackV1V2/README.md

   12. Execute `patch.bat`, follow the instructions, and wait for it to finish.
   13. Launch ArkToolGUI, open the repo folder (where the `MAIN.HDR` file is), then `File` > `Save As`, save anywhere in a folder labeled `GEN`.
 You will need this folder when burning to your new ISO image.
   14. Exit ArkToolGUI, and move `MAIN.HDR` to your newly created `GEN` folder, housing the rest of the `MAIN_` files.
+      - You MUST exit the tool before performing this step, as this will update the `MAIN.HDR` file as needed.
   15. Launch IMGburn, and choose to `Create image file from files/folders`
   16. Go to `File` > `Load Project` and load the included *.IBB* project file inside the `tools` folder.
   17. Now go to `Input` > `Advanced`, then click `Show Disc Layout Editor`.